SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 One good thing about joining
-[Douglas the MMT Trader](https://www.patreon.com/mmtmacrotrader) is that I get exposed now to trolls and critiques who want to debunk MMT.
+[Douglas the MMT Trader](https://www.patreon.com/mmtmacrotrader) is that I get exposed now to trolls and critics who want to debunk MMT.
 This might be fodder for several posts, so this is a Part-1.
 I am not going to launch into esoteric philosophy and money crankery, so don't be scared.
 My approach is more mathematical.
 In the sciences, and let's be generous and call macroeconomics a social